Iboga vs Ayahuasca

-Ayahuasca and ibogaine are often compared.
-Many people make the mistake, In this article, we discuss What is the Difference Between Ayahuasca and Ibogaine?
+Iboga vs Ayahuasca are often compared.
+Many people make the mistake, In this article, we are discussing what is the Difference Between Iboga vs Ayahuasca?
 There are very few studies out there about ibogaine.
 However; interest in ibogaine research is on the rise.
 As the addiction epidemic continues to ravage communities worldwide, many scientists are pursuing opportunities to learn more about this psychedelic plant medicine.
 Specifically, they are interested in how it can bring healing to those who are addicted.

 One such scientist is Dr. Ignacio Carrera, a world-renowned chemist.